sftcd/happykey/README.md

                 -k generate key pair
-                -P public key file name or base64 or ascii-hex encoded value -p private key file name or base64 or ascii-hex encoded value -m mode (one of: base,psk,pskauth)
+                -P public key file name or base64 or ascii-hex encoded value -p private key file name or base64 or ascii-hex encoded value -m mode (one of: base,psk,auth or pskauth) -n PSK id string
-                -n PSK id string
+                -o output file name (output to stdout if not specified) -s psk file name or base64 or ascii-hex encoded value -T run a testvector for mode/suite
-                -o output file name (output to stdout if not specified) -s psk file name or base64 or ascii-hex encoded value -T run a testvector for mode/suite, e.g. "-T <selector>" -v verbose output
+                -v verbose output

             Notes: